What happens to your hair during menopause?

 Before jumping into treatments, it's important to understand the cause of your hair loss.
 If you're concerned, consulting a dermatologist or trichologist can help pinpoint the underlying issue, whether it's menopause-related or due to another factor.

 There are various over-the-counter and prescription treatment options available that may help with hair loss.
-However, it’s important to seek guidance from a healthcare provider to explore what might work best for you and to ensure that any treatment is safe and appropriate for your situation.
+These hair loss treatments range from medical therapies to natural remedies, addressing the complexity of menopausal hair loss.
+However, it's important to seek guidance from a healthcare provider to explore what might work best for you and to ensure that any treatment is safe and appropriate for your situation.
+Effective hair loss treatments can also support hair regrowth, helping to restore thinning hair during menopause.

 Do hair supplements help?